tendermint/liquidity/README.md

   liquidityd query liquidity [command]

 Available Commands:
-  params      Query the current liquidity parameters information *WIP, It will be released soon*
+  liquidity-pool Query details of a liquidity pool params         Query the current liquidity parameters information *WIP, More will soon be added.*

 Flags:
   -h, --help   help for liquidity